+ACACIA WILLIAMS, DREAM

+DEFENDERS, NEW FLORIDA

+MAJORITY, ORGANIZE FLORIDA,

+TERRIAYNA SPILLMAN, RAY

+WINTERS, KATHLEEN WINTERS,

+and BIANCA MARIA BAEZ

+Case No.

+Plaintiffs,

-ACACIA WILLIAMS, DREAM DEFENDERS, NEW FLORIDA MAJORITY, ORGANIZE FLORIDA, TERRIAYNA SPILLMAN, RAY WINTERS, KATHLEEN WINTERS, and BIANCA MARIA BAEZ Case No. Plaintiffs, v.
-RON DESANTIS, in his official capacity as Governor of the State of official capacity as Florida Secretary of State, and FLORIDA ELECTIONS CANVASSING COMMISSION,
+RON DESANTIS, in his official capacity as Governor of the State of Florida, LAUREL M. LEE, in her official capacity as Florida Secretary of State, and FLORIDA ELECTIONS CANVASSING COMMISSION,